sabraham/tal-amp/README.md

 # TAL-AMP
 A terminal TAL player

-Made at the [2015 TAL Audio Hackathon] (http://audiohackathon.com/).
+Made at the [2015 This American Life Audio Hackathon] (http://audiohackathon.com/).

 ## Features